NIH-NCPI/ncpi-fhir-ig-2/input/pagecontent/StructureDefinition-ncpi-file-intro.md

 relatedFile|0..1|TODO|Provides a reference to another file that is related to this one|
 relatedFile.file|0..1|TODO|The file to which this related file is related|
 relatedFile.type|0..1|TODO|The relationship of the file to the parent file in reference|

+##### Note on Related Files
+The fields of related files are under the scope of file metadata and that module has yet to be written at the time of the definition of Files.
+Once a file metadata module is written, the FHIR mappings for related file in this IG should be updated.